Sac-94/AniSubDl/README.md

 ### Configuration File

-For convenience, `Subdl` automatically saves the last successfully used anime directory to a configuration file named `subdl.cfg`.
+For convenience, `AniSubDl` automatically saves the last successfully used anime directory to a configuration file named `subdl.cfg`.
 This allows you to run the script without arguments on subsequent uses.

 ---